Kivunim Gap Year is a “Year-On” program:

 Tuition for the full 8-month program includes: roundtrip airfare from NYC to Tel Aviv; all meals and housing; a comprehensive academic program of five courses totaling 30 credits; an experiential itinerary of approximately 10 weeks of international travel; all internal Israel travel & programming; museum and other special event admissions; medical insurance; as well as many additional extras.

-Kivunim's all-inclusive tuition includes RT transportation from New York City to Tel Aviv, programmed internal and international transport, housing at the beautiful guest house of Mishkenot Sha'ananim in Jerusalem, all meals (other than on free weekends and vacations), all housing and meals on up to 4 international trips totaling 8-10 weeks, all museum and other site admission fees, all guides and the full academic program of both Arabic and Hebrew Languages, Middle East Studies, Core Curriculum of integrated study of Jewish Civilization, The Art of Seeing; weekly Film Festival, weekly guest lectures and much more.
+Kivunim's all-inclusive tuition includes housing at the beautiful guest house of Mishkenot Sha'ananim in Jerusalem, all meals (other than on free weekends and vacations), all housing and meals on up to 4 international trips totaling 10 weeks, all museum and other site admission fees, all guides and the full academic program of both Arabic and Hebrew Languages; Land, People, Ideas: The Challenges of the Middle East; Civilization and Society: Homelands in Exile, our core Curricular study of Jewish Civilization integrated into both acacdemic and experiential encounter with the countries of our travels; Visual Learning: The Art of Seeing; weekly Film Festival; weekly Agents of Social Change lecture series and much more.
 Kivunim students may receive an official transcript from Hebrew College of Boston, MA, allowing them to transfer up to a full year of 30 credits to most North American Colleges and Universities.
 The cost of the official Hebrew College Transcript is $1650 and is optional.*

-The Kivunim tuition for 2025-2026 is $64,900.
-The early enrollment discounted tuition is $60,000.
-To qualify for the early enrollment discount the student must have completed the admissions process, parents/guardians signed the contract and paid the deposit and first tuition payment by February 1, 2025.
+The Kivunim tuition for 2025-2026 is $64,900 and tuition for 2026-27 and early enrollment discounts will be announced by September 1.
+To qualify for the early enrollment discount the student must have completed the admissions process, parents/guardians signed the contract and paid the deposit and first tuition payment by February 1, 2026.

 * Transcript fee is set by and paid to Hebrew College and is subject to their annual review and change.